On the Predictive Skill of Artificial Intelligence-based Weather Models for Extreme Events using Uncertainty Quantification: Methodology

-GraphCast builds on the pioneering work of \citet{keisler2022} using a GNN based on an encoder, processor, and decoder architectures that include simultaneous multi-mesh message passing at different scales \citep{lamGraphCastLearningSkillful2023}.
-It relies on two timesteps as input to predict the following timestep ( $X^{t-1}, X^{t} \rightarrow X^{t+1}$ ), along with multiple forcing fields like time of day, day of year, and the total top of atmosphere incident solar radiation, among others.
+\textbf{GraphCast} builds on the pioneering work of \citet{keisler2022} using a GNN based on an encoder, processor, and decoder architectures that include simultaneous multi-mesh message passing at different scales \citep{lamGraphCastLearningSkillful2023}.
+It relies on two timesteps as input to predict the following timestep ( $X^{t-1}, X^{t}\rightarrow X^{t+1}$ ), along with multiple forcing fields like time of day, day of year, and the total top of atmosphere incident solar radiation, among others.
 GraphCast has been trained on ERA5 data at 1\textdegree~resolution and fine-tuned for IFS initial conditions at IFS-like resolutions (0.25\textdegree).
-We decided to make use of the 1\textdegree~model for GraphCast in order to enable a fair comparison with all other models, which have not been finetuned on IFS initial conditions.
+As stated in the previous section, we decided to use the 1\textdegree~model for GraphCast in order to enable a fair comparison with all other models, which have not been finetuned on IFS initial conditions.

-SFNO is a Spherical Fourier Neural Operator-based architecture that is designed to leverage the properties of the Fourier operators on spherical geometries, modeling long-range dependencies in spatio-temporal data via convolutions \citep{bonevSphericalFourierNeural2023a}.
-This model does not predict total precipitation directly, but comes with a trained diagnostic model \citep{nvidiangccatalogPhysicsNeMoCheckpointsAFNO_DX_TPV1ERA52025} that takes in the output of the SFNO model and produces a total precipitation output ( $X^{t} \rightarrow X^{t+1}, \omega(X^{t+1}) $, where $\omega$ is the diagnostic total precipitation model).
+\textbf{SFNO} is a Spherical Fourier Neural Operator-based architecture that is designed to leverage the properties of the Fourier operators on spherical geometries, modeling long-range dependencies in spatio-temporal data via convolutions \citep{bonevSphericalFourierNeural2023a}.
+This model does not predict total precipitation directly, but comes with a trained diagnostic model \citep{nvidiangccatalogPhysicsNeMoCheckpointsAFNO_DX_TPV1ERA52025} that takes in the output of the SFNO model and produces a total precipitation output ( $X^{t}\rightarrow X^{t+1}, \omega(X^{t+1})$, where $\omega$ is the diagnostic total precipitation model).

 While this study focuses on three deterministic, state-of-the-art AIWP models, we acknowledge that other architectures could also have been included.
-In particular, models such AIFS \citep{langAIFSECMWFsDatadriven2024} and NeuralGCM \citep{Kochkov2024} represent important advances and improvements in forecast skill.
+In particular, models such as AIFS \citep{langAIFSECMWFsDatadriven2024} and NeuralGCM \citep{Kochkov2024} represent important advances and improvements in forecast skill.
 Nevertheless, we believe that the selected set provides a representative cross-section of current state-of-the-art approaches across transformer-, GNN-, and operator-based architectures, allowing for a comparison of how leading AIWP models respond to input perturbations.